 Not sure which Calculus course you should start with?
-Look at the Calculus Placement Decision Tree to see which placement exam to take.
+Look at the Calculus Placement Decision Chart to see which placement exam to take.

 Carleton Math Placement Exams

 Guide to Calculus

 - Math 101: Calculus with Problem Solving.
 This course provides an introduction to the two fundamental notions of calculus: the derivative and the integral.
 The five days a week meeting format allows for review of pre-calculus topics as needed.
 Admission to Math 101 is by placement via Carleton Placement Exam #1 only.
 After completion of Math 101, students may take Math 121.

 - Math 211: Multivariable Calculus.
 Develops the calculus in two or more dimensions.
-Successful completion of Math 121, an AP BC score of 4 or 5, or a placement via Carleton Placement Exam #3 is required.
+Requires an AP BC score of 4 or 5, or a placement via Carleton Placement Exam #3.
+If you took Math 120 (Calculus 2) here at Carleton, then register for Math 210.
 Upon successful completion of Math 211, students may take Math 232.

 Students with more extensive background in mathematics may wish to consider Math 232 (Linear Algebra), Math 236 (Mathematical Structures) or Math 265 (Probability).
 Please consult the Carleton Course Catalog or speak to a mathematics professor.